Bremerton National Airport | Port of Bremerton

 Welcome and Overview

-The Port of Bremerton is in the early stages of exploring the feasibility of introducing limited commercial passenger or cargo service at Bremerton National Airport (PWT).
+Since July 2024, the Port of Bremerton has been exploring the feasibility of introducing limited commercial passenger or cargo service at Bremerton National Airport (PWT).
 This analysis is in response to community interest we have heard in these services, and in keeping with our mission to increase economic development and improve local quality of life.

 Why do this study now?